 American Indian languages * American Indian tribes * What's new on our site today!

-You can find a broader selection of Cheyenne words in our online picture glossaries.
-If you would like to know a word that is not included in any of these wordlists, you can take part in our Indian translations fundraiser, buy a Cheyenne dictionary, or visit our main Cheyenne language site for more free resources.
+Welcome to our Cheyenne vocabulary page!
+Cheyenne is an Algonquian language, related to other languages like Blackfoot and Ojibwa.
+Blackfoot and Arapaho.
+We have included twenty basic Cheyenne words here, to compare with related American Indian languages.
+You can find more Cheyenne Indian words in our online picture glossaries.
+If you'd like to know a word that is not in these wordlists, you can take part in our Indian translations fundraiser or visit our main Cheyenne language site for more free resources.

 Thanks for your interest in Native American languages!